WebAssembly/design/Portability.md

 * 8-bit bytes.
 * Little-endian byte ordering.
-* ILP32 data model (32-bit address space).
-64-bit heaps may be added later, and application would need to explicitly opt-in.
+* 32-bit address space (often called ILP32 data model).
+64-bit heaps may be
+  added later, and application would need to explicitly opt-in.
 * Hardware and operating system with process isolation, memory protection, and no-execute support for code pages.
 * An execution environment which offers forward progress guarantees to all